bigdatabr/deirokay/docs/source/concepts/index.rst

 Concepts
 ========

-Here you can find the description about key concepts that you will see when you are using Deirokay.
+Here you can find the description about key concepts that you will see when using Deirokay.

 Deirokay DTypes